Charles0277/relx/README.md

   - Dates (DATE)
 - **Multi-File Support**: Can process multiple text files at once.

+## Approach

+- **AI Development**: I used Cursor IDE and input the task along with the language I wanted, and the feature to use multiple text files as the input.

 ## Technical Choices

 - **Summarisation**: I used the `transformers` library from Hugging Face with the `facebook/bart-large-cnn` model.
 This pre-trained model is excellent for generating high-quality, abstractive summaries that are fluent and human-like.